Key Concepts

 Tier: 1

-What it is Typed intent and state: goal, scope, constraints, budgets, quality gate, fallbacks, telemetry, plus lifecycle fields (for example status and completed_at).
+What it is Typed intent and state: goal, scope, constraints, budgets, quality gate, fallbacks, telemetry, relevant prompts or prompt-template references, plus lifecycle fields (for example status and completed_at).
 A persistent artifact (YAML/JSON) that acts as an executable pull request and the state of record for one unit of work.
+It is the artifact that moves through the loop.

 Judge